Support

 GIFT Nifty:

-The GIFT Nifty November futures contract is down 39 points, suggesting a mildly negative start for the Nifty 50.
+The GIFT Nifty December futures contract is trading 70.50 points lower, indicating a negative opening for the Nifty 50.

 Institutional Flows: